 The New Moon takes place in the 1st decan of Sagittarius ruled by Mercury (Jupiter by triplicity).
 The tarot card corresponding with this decan is the 8 of Wands.
 Mercury, the messenger – speedy and quick thinking – is combined with Sagittarius, the sign that likes to visualise the whole picture, and expand both the inner and outer worlds through knowledge and long-distance travel.
 Sagittarius also loves to communicate and broadcast information to the world at large.
 Book T calls this card “Swiftness”

 The Rider-Waite-Smith card depicts 8 wands flying in formation through the sky, descending towards the earth.
-In the backgound are green undulating fields and a stream.
+In the background are green undulating fields and a stream.
 The sky is clear and blue.

 There are no people in this card, so the sender and the destination of the message is unclear.
 What is apparent is that the information arrives suddenly and carries momentum – it encourages action.